-Local men who enter these places are typically charged around AR$50 for a drink plus the same for one or more scantily clad bar girls.
+Local men who enter these places are typically charged inflated prices for drinks — one for them and one for one or more scantily clad bar girls.
 Tourists who are generally unfamiliar with the swindle are the holy grail for these businesses and the prices quoted to them will certainly be excessive.
 The higher the price demanded, either for services or to extricate oneself from the situation, is an indication of how dumb, rich or scared they judge the customer to be.

-Prostitutes in these establishments, generally women from poorer provinces or countries such as the Dominican Republic are sometimes trafficked women.
-Generally they charge upward of AR$300 (on top of the drink charges) and should be considered a high health risk as the sex industry is a legal grey area and is unregulated, with no std screening in place.
+The strippers and prostitutes in these establishments, generally women from poorer provinces or countries such as the Dominican Republic, are sometimes trafficked women.
+Generally they charge upward of US$100 (on top of the drink charges) and should be considered a high health risk as the sex industry is a legal grey area and is unregulated, with no std screening in place.

 As with money changing around Florida Street, if you are the victim of a swindle of seduction it almost certainly won’t help to go to the police — it’s an open secret that they receive a cut of the profits and some top politicians have been accused of being involved in the industry.

-In short: nothing good can come from following strangers on Florida Street unless you know the turf.
+In short: nothing good can come from following strangers who approach you on Florida Street unless you know the turf.
 Don’t say we didn’t warn you!